mathpn/mathpn.github.io/src/content/posts/climbing-trees-2.md

 ```

 Leaf nodes only need to store a _value_, which is a numpy array.
-In classification settings the value is an array of probabilities and in regression, a single-element array with a constant.
+In classification settings the value is an array of probabilities and for regression, a single-element array with a constant.

 Internal nodes (referred to only as _nodes_ from here on) need to store extra information: the ID of the feature chosen to split the node, the split value, the left child node, and the right child node.
 The split value can be either a float (for numerical features) or a set (for categorical features).